SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

 ### Troubleshooting

 If the migration should fail for any reason, the migration status object in the SLNetClientTest tool window will get a red background color.
 The ``SLMigrationManager.txt`` and ``SLProfileManager.txt`` log files will contain more information.
-Profile Manager will not switch the configuration, so XML storage will still be used after a failed migration.

 If a ``MigrationStatus`` is stuck in the ``InProgress`` state, you will need to cancel the migration and trigger the migration again.
 You can do so with the *Cancel Migration* button in the *ProfileManger XML to Elastic* section of the SLNetClientTest tool window.